Find Affordable College Courses

 $33,609 Average Tuition & Fees

-A rank of #3 on this year’s list means Upper Iowa University is a great value for natural resources and conservation students.
-Located in the rural area of Fayette, UIU is a private not-for-profit college with a small student population.
+The excellent programs at Upper Iowa University helped the school earn the #3 place on this year’s ranking of the best natural resources and conservation schools in Iowa.
+Located in the remote area of Fayette, UIU is a private not-for-profit college with a small student population.

 The average tuition and fees for an in-state undergraduate at UIU are $33,609 a year.
 The average amount in student loans that natural resources and conservation majors at UIU take out is $25,087.